NolanTrem/KeywordSpotting/README.md

 such as Amazon Alexa, Siri, and Google Home.
 System design greatly impacts the functionality and reliability of the produced results.

+Our final publication of this work was accepted as a full paper by the [TinyML Research Symposium 2023 and is available here](https://arxiv.org/abs/2304.08541).

 # Initial testing
 The scripts in this repository were developed to allow for the processing, feature extraction, classification, and post-classification of the dataset.
 The neural network chosen for this implementation is a vanilla-network described by